-October is Breast Cancer Awareness Month, and here at Bluprint we’re showing our support with knitting patterns created with breast cancer in mind.
+October is Breast Cancer Awareness Month, and here at Craftsy we’re showing our support with knitting patterns created with breast cancer in mind.

 We know that DIY projects are already full of love (after all, we knitters won’t knit a sweater for just anyone!), so it’s only natural that we turn to knitting for an important cause.